thiago-grabe/beaver-choice-paper-project/README.md

 3. **Sales Agent**: Transaction processing and delivery management
 4. **Financial Agent**: Financial reporting and cash flow monitoring

 All agents are implemented using the [pydantic-ai](https://github.com/ContextualAI/pydantic-ai) framework and use OpenAI models for reasoning and tool selection.
+The orchestrator agent (main function) coordinates all workflow and delegates tasks to the worker agents.

 ## 📋 Requirements